Smart Ways to Use Lobby TVs in Veterinary Practices

 Use a Digital Signage System

-We recommend that you ditch local and cable TV and utilize a digital signage system that allows you to gain control of the content being displayed to your clients.
-Here are some things to keep in mind.
+Ditch local and cable TV and use a digital signage system to control the content displayed to your clients.
+Here’s how:

 Create a Looping Presentation

-Connect your lobby TV to a dedicated computer and create a looping Powerpoint or Keynote presentation.
-Some ideas for content are included in a separate section below.
+Connect your lobby TV to a dedicated computer and create a looping slide deck (via PowerPoint, etc.).
+Some content ideas are included in a section later in this post.

 Add Personalized Video Content to the Mix